CranstonYeo/CS3219-Assignment-B/README.md

 1. Afterward, ensure there is a **.travis.yml** file uploaded at the root directory.

-1. If not create a new **.travis.yml** with the following details and push it to the root directory:
+1. If not create a new **.travis.yml** with the following code and push it to the root directory:

    ```language: node_js